top of page

 • If necessary, use a thimble for added protection while sewing.

 • For extra strength, you can add a small piece of cardboard or a button shank underneath the button.
+This will help keep the button secure and prevent it from coming loose over time.

 • Practice on scrap fabric if you are new to sewing.
+This will give you the confidence to tackle your actual project without the fear of making mistakes.

 Comments